 In Philadelphia, the cheesesteak is a culinary institution.
 It’s a fast food you can get in food trucks, delis and small restaurants.
+Opinion varies on which are the best cheesesteak restaurants in Philadelphia but we went’ with a traditional favourite, Jims Steaks.

 The cheesesteak is a long roll filled with thinly sliced steak sautéed with onions and cheese.
 Traditionally, the cheese was Cheez Wiz (a processed cheese sauce) which technically isn’t even real cheese.
 You can also choose to have American cheese (technically also not real cheese because it is also a processed cheese product) or Provolone (a proper Italian cheese for you cheese snobs).